 * The notarized parental authorization signed by both parents or guardians is attached if the minor is travelling alone.

 * Income tax returns for the last three years.

 * Proof of legal entity of the company.

 The next step involves preparing for the visa interview.
 The interview could be brief or could be elaborate based on your application.
 You should keep the original documents handy during this time.
 Confidence and proper dress-code are essential for the interview.

-During the interview, the candidate does not get questioned solely about the information provided in the visa application form and its supporting documents.
+During the interview,no questions solely about the information provided in the visa application form and its supporting documents.
 There are other questions, sometimes personal, that the diplomatic official may pose to get a sense of answer-ability, frankness and accuracy of the candidate.

 As long as your paperwork is in order and confidence in place, you can get packing!

 For more official data and information, you can visit the website